-Your senses – including your hearing ability – rely on a network of nerves that receive information and send electrical signals that your brain can interpret within nanoseconds.
+Your senses – including your auditory system – rely on a network of nerves that receive information and send electrical signals that your brain can interpret within nanoseconds.
 This process is incredibly complex and if even a few of these nerves become damaged, they can mis-fire, sending wrong signals or none at all.
-For some people with neuropathy, severe tinnitus can be a result of one of these potential mis-fired signals.

 What Is Tinnitus?